nazgul7d/Calculator/README.md

 Description

-A calculator that runs basic math operators such as addition, subtraction, multiplication, and division.
+A calculator contains functions for all of the basic math operators we typically find on simple calculators such as addition, subtraction, multiplication, and division.
 It allows you to evaluate a pair of (x, y) values together.
 All results and inputs are displayed on the calculator screen.
 Decimal numbers are limited up to 3 decimal places.

-The calculator has the ability to clear all history and backspace.

-Division by zero will give you an interesting message.

 Summary